HHS/TANF-app/docs/User-Research/Stakeholders-and-Personas.md

 ### Data Preppers

 Data Preppers are staffers who collect TANF data and get it ready for submission to OFA.
-This process can range from manually following OFA data coding instructions to utilizing a software tool to automate some of that coding.
+This process can range from manually following OFA data coding instructions to utilizing a software tool to automate some of that work.

 A number of factors affect what that process looks like including:

-- If TANF is administered by counties or the state
+- If TANF is administered by counties or the state/tribe/territory
 - If they have an integrated eligibility system, or other software tools that aid in data management / TANF data prepping
 - Other details of software tools that impact who can interact with them and what they can be used for. e.g. Some systems allow data preppers to generate flat files themselves directly from a case management system.
-Others require more assembly or more cross-functional collaboration with technical staff.
+Others require more assembly or more cross-functional collaboration with technical staff

 **In-house Data Preppers**